wiremock/api-template-library/amazonaws.com-fis/index.md

 ---
 slug: "amazonaws-com-fis"
-name: "AWS Fault Injection Simulator"
+title: "AWS Fault Injection Simulator"
 provider: "amazonaws.com"
 description: "Fault Injection Simulator is a managed service that enables you to perform\
   \ fault injection experiments on your Amazon Web Services workloads.
 For more information,\